Ryan-Cooley/quant-option-pricer/README.md

 python quant_option.py --ticker TSLA --option-type put --K 200 --T 0.5 --r 0.03 --paths 50000
 ```

-*Sample outputs in this README use MSFT as the ticker.*
+*Sample outputs in this README use AAPL as the ticker.*

 ### Interactive Notebook

 For a more interactive experience, a Jupyter notebook is provided in the `notebooks` directory.
-The default ticker in the notebook is set to MSFT for consistency with the sample outputs, but you can change it to any valid symbol.
+The default ticker in the notebook is set to AAPL for consistency with the sample outputs, but you can change it to any valid symbol.

 ```bash
 # Launch the Jupyter notebook